-The approved General Fund budget remained constant throughout the year at £64.356m.
+The approved General Fund budget remained constant throughout the year at £62.169 million.
 The table below summarises the general revenue fund position at the year-end and compares it to that budget.
-Overall the Authority was ahead of target in delivering its savings by £2.698 million by the year end.
+Overall the Authority was ahead of target in delivering its savings by £1.571m million by the year end after taking into account £0.791 million of year-end earmarked reserves required to cover expenditure re-phased from 2015/16 into future years: